nicklotz/nlnetvirt/public/demos-labs/lab-03-ip-networking.md

 cat ipdemo.py
 ```

 4. **CHALLENGE:** How can you modify ipdemo.py so that 192.168.1.11 also translates to the external IP 203.0.113.5?
 What about any host on the 192.168.1.0/24 network?
-Feel free to work together with a classmate on this!
+Feel free to consult with a friend on this!

 ## G. DHCP IP assignment